AlcibiadesCleinias/aleph-zero-hack-turk/README.md

 With [`typechain-polkadot`](https://github.com/Brushfam/typechain-polkadot), types for each contract (TypeScript files) are created upon build (via the `build` script or `build-all.sh` command).
 You can suppress this behavior by passing `--skip-types`.

 They are stored under `contracts/typed-contracts/` and imported directly from the frontend.
 Then, via the new `useRegisteredTypedContract` hook from [`useInkathon`](https://github.com/scio-labs/use-inkathon) instances with pre-defined api, network-dependant contract address, and injected signer are being created.
-See `greeter-contract-interactions.tsx` for an example.
+See `zkTurk-contract-interactions.tsx` for an example.

 </details>